cairis-platform/cairis/docs/examples.rst

 webinos
 ~~~~~~~

-Although this is not part of the CAIRIS repository, the design data used to build `webinos <https://en.wikipedia.org/wiki/Webinos>`_ is available on `webinos-design-data GitHub repository <https://github.com/webinos/webinos-design-data>`_ and is compatible with CAIRIS.
-The webinos design data repository is a good example of a non-trivial specification, with input data in a variety of formats including spreadsheets, text files, CAIRIS models.
-A script is used to convert these files into CAIRIS models, which is then imported.
-See the README file on the webinos-design-data repository for more information.
+The `webinos <https://en.wikipedia.org/wiki/Webinos>`_ platform is a software runtime environment that allows the discovery of devices and services based on technical and contextual information.
+It exposes a set of APIs that provide access to cross-user, cross-service, and cross-device functionality.
+Unlike the other examples, the consistuent CAIRIS models were generated from a variety of formats including spreadsheets, text files, and multiple smaller CAIRIS model files.
+You can find this design data and the scripts used to generate the model at `webinos-design-data GitHub repository <https://github.com/webinos/webinos-design-data>`_.

 Threat and Vulnerability Directories